Linko-3D/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

 * Go to your instance.
 Click the **Security** tab.
 Open the **Security groups** link.
 Click **Edit inbound rules**.
 Click **Add rule**, set the type to **Custom UDP**, and for the port range use the port of your game (in this demonstration project it is 8080).
 For the source, select **Anywhere IPv4**.
 Click **Save rules**.

-* In your instance, copy the full Public DNS address to your game script for the constant `SERVER_IP`.
+* Copy the full Public DNS address of your instance to your game script for the constant `SERVER_IP`.
 Important: each time you stop the instance and then start it again the Public DNS will change, and you will need to rebuild your game.

 * Export a Linux build of your game.
 In the **Resources** tab, set the **Export mode** to **Export as dedicated server**.
 Export it and check **Export With Debug** in order to obtain a `.sh` file.
 This is the file the cloud host will run.
 Use a simple name such as **server** and save your project in a folder called **server**.